Helion Energy

 Overview

 Helion Energy is building fusion generators aimed at producing commercial electricity from fusion.
 Its Polaris prototype began operating in late 2024 and in February 2026 became the first privately developed fusion machine to demonstrate measurable deuterium-tritium fusion at 150 million degrees Celsius.
-Helion is now advancing Orion in Malaga, Washington, where site work began in 2025 for the company's first commercial machine intended to deliver electricity from fusion to Microsoft.
+Helion is now advancing Orion in Malaga, Washington, where site work began in 2025 for the company's first commercial machine intended to deliver electricity from fusion to Microsoft, while a smaller new 'Tiny Merge' testbed is being built to iterate on plasma formation faster.
+In March 2026, OpenAI also opened talks to buy fusion power from Helion at gigawatt scale, prompting Sam Altman to step down from the company's board chair to recuse himself from the negotiations.

 Main Products